Codes of conduct

 This code of conduct includes rules that members of staff need to follow when using ICT facilities and the internet, as well as rules about the way in which this use is monitored.
 As a separate Code of Conduct ICT and Use of the Internet has been drawn up for students, this code does not apply to them.

 The aim of this code of conduct is to guarantee a positive and stimulating working climate at the UT.
 Such a climate requires collegiality, respect and paying attention to others.
-Unacceptable behaviour will be taken very seriously.
-The code of conduct describes where to go to if you are the victim of unacceptable behaviour.
+Unacceptable behavior will be taken very seriously.
+The code of conduct describes where to go to if you are the victim of unacceptable behavior.

 ICT officials often have far-reaching powers within information processing systems.
 Because of the tools at their disposal, they can easily collect sensitive information.
 This code of conduct stipulates the rules to be observed by ICT officials when performing their duties.